OpenSOC/opensoc/README.md

 OpenSOC integrates a variety of open source big data technologies in order to offer a centralized tool for security monitoring and analysis.
-OpenSOC provides capabilities for log aggregation, full packet capture indexing, stroage, advanced behavioral analytics and data enrichment, while applying the most current threat intelligence information to security telemetry within a single platform.
+OpenSOC provides capabilities for log aggregation, full packet capture indexing, storage, advanced behavioral analytics and data enrichment, while applying the most current threat intelligence information to security telemetry within a single platform.